dmcclimans/FlickrMetadataDL/Readme.md

 FlickrMetadataDL is a Windows application that can download the metadata from photos in a Flickr account and create an SQLite database of metadata and tags.

-FlickrMetadataDL was developed for use by the USA National Forest Service to generate databases from wildlife photos that have been tagged with species identification.

 ## Contents
 * [Features](#features)
 * [Requirements](#requirements)